-Since 1980s, microfinance appeared to provide effective proposition and simplest formula for poverty alleviation.
+Since 1980s, microfinance appeared to provide effective proposition simplest formula for poverty alleviation.
 These initiatives were expected to generate incomes large enough to bring the poor out of poverty.
 This narrow vision of development has made microfinance tantamount with 'poverty alleviation'.
 It is foremost important to protect the industry and focus on sustainable growth in Microfinance industry.
 If Industry is sustainable, we can see how to address poverty issue by applying to various segments.
 As women were deemed to be thrifty - able to manage with meagre resources and responsible borrowers, they became the targets for such predatory lending.
-The pretext was of 'empowering' women through self-employment. article attempted to show the importance of women empowerment through microfinance and ultimately use as a poverty alleviation tool.
-In the same time, all should understand importance sustainability the of microfinance institution and industry as a whole.
-However, most of like other countries Sri Lanka also become a victim of unregulated industry dynamics jeopardize the underline concept of
+The pretext was of 'empowering' women through self-employment.
+This article attempted to show the importance of empowerment through women microfinance and ultimately use as a poverty alleviation tool.
+In the same time, all should understand the importance of sustainability of microfinance institution and industry as a whole.
+However, most of like other countries Sri Lanka also become a victim of unregulated industry dynamics and jeopardize the underline concept of microfinance.
+This has been further aggravated due to high competition in industry, flow of high costing funds for micro finance, strategic drift in MFIs, MFIs. profit motive of active of engagement profiteers. active formation of informal finance sector, high gearing position of microentrepreneurs.
+Nevertheless, if all stakeholders get-together and create a proper awareness and enlighten the importance of these dynamics, would certainly overcome issue poverty through effective microfinance application to women segment